State of the Art Price-Performance: Morph-Decode 1.67x Faster MoE Decode

 Down kernel

-2,048 warps (one per hidden dimension).
-Each warp loops over 10 experts:
+2,048 warps, one per hidden dimension.
+Each of them loops over the 10 experts:

 text